3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 logic analyzer, but Raspberry PI didn't receive the right data.
 This was a problem with the connection between Raspberry PI and Nucleo.
 I could achieve stable transmission at frequencies up to 18 MHz.
 After changing cable connections, I got stable transmission at 22 MHz.
+Before, I was using two 20 cm male-to-female jumper wires for each SPI line.
+The cables and the logic analyzer probes were connected to a breadboard.
+Now, I have a direct connection between Nucleo and Raspberry using a single 20 cm female jumper wire for each line.
+Nucleo pins stretch into two sides of the board, so I can attach the probes directly on the backside of Nucleo.

 ## The work continues - implementing TPM protocol